leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/docs/README_PDB.md

 1. Start a command prompt as an administrator:
+  - Click Windows Start menu, enter CMD in the search box to locate CMD program.
+  - Right-click on CMD program and then click Run as administrator.
+  - If the User Account Control dialog box appears, confirm that the action it displays is what you want, and then click Yes to continue.
+You may be prompted for an Admin password to elevate permissions.
 2. At the prompt within the displayed CMD window, navigate to the parent folder that contains the 64-bit version of *msdia140.dll* or specify the full path of the DLL to regsvr32 command below.